GlassesToCSharp/SimpleXam.CircleViewPlugin/README.md

 This is a simple plugin to display a circle view.
 It is an extension from the BoxView.

+**IMPORTANT** This project has now been archived and will no longer be updated.
+If you still wish to use this control, please use the [SimpleXam.Fundamentals](https://github.com/ThomasBartleet/SimpleXam.Fundamentals) package, which includes the CircleView plugin.

 ## Implementation

 C#: